Universal-Invariant/OS-WINDOWS-UTIL-black-screen-app/README.md

 [![Windows x64](https://img.shields.io/badge/Windows-x64-551a8b?logo=windows)](https://www.microsoft.com/)

 The Black Screen App is a simple yet effective tool designed to display a fully black screen on your Windows computer.
 Whether you're looking to save energy, eliminate distractions, or simply need a black backdrop, this app has you covered.
 Multi-monitor support added.
 Use -m <monitors> or -m 0 for all.
+Use -M "<MonitorName>" to set monitor by name

 ## Features